MEDTRONIC PLC BOARD OF DIRECTORS FINANCE AND FINANCIAL RISK COMMITTEE CHARTER

-The purpose of the Finance Committee (the "Committee") is to represent and assist the Board of Directors (the "Board") in its oversight of the Company's financial policies, strategies and capital structure.
+The purpose of the Finance and Financial Risk Committee (the 'Committee') is to represent and assist the Board of Directors (the 'Board') in its oversight of the Company's financial policies, strategies and capital structure.

-The Finance Committee shall consist of at least three members of the Board, each of whom the Board has determined meets the independence requirements of the Company's Standards for Director Independence, the New York Stock Exchange and any other legal requirements as shall from time to time be in effect.
-The members of the Committee are appointed by the Board and serve until their successors are duly appointed or until their retirement, resignation, death or removal by the Board.
-Unless a Chair is elected by the full Board, the members of the Committee may designate a Chair by majority vote of the full Committee membership.
+The Committee will consist of at least three members of the Board, each of whom the Board has determined meets the independence requirements of the Company's Standards for Director Independence, the New York Stock Exchange and any other legal requirements as will from time to time be in effect.
+The members of the Committee are appointed by the Board and serve until their successors are duly appointed in connection with a change in Committee composition, or until they are no longer on the Board.
+Unless a Committee Chair is designated by the full Board, the members of the Committee will elect a Chair by majority vote of the full Committee membership.

 Duties and Responsibilities

-On behalf of the Board, the Finance Committee shall, among its functions, have the following duties and responsibilities:
+On behalf of the Board, the Committee has, among its functions, the following duties and responsibilities:

 - Capital Expenditures: Review and approve management's recommendations to the Board for significant capital expenditures, including for real estate, facilities and information technology;

 - Strategic Transactions: Review, approve and monitor significant mergers, acquisitions, divestitures, joint ventures, minority investments, and other debt and equity investments;

 - Capitalization: Review and oversee management's plans and objectives for the capitalization of the Company, including target credit rating and the structure and amount of debt and equity to meet the Company's financing needs;

 - Debt and Equity Offerings: Review and approve management's recommendations to the Board with respect to new offerings of debt and equity securities, stock splits, credit agreements (including material changes thereto), and the Company's investment policies;

 - Dividends: Review and approve management's recommendations to the Board regarding dividends;